OpenGVLab/VideoChat-Flash/xtuner-eval_niah/README.md

 **Eval Datasets**

-- Please download the image data for testing from the [Huggingface link]().
+- Please download the image and videodata for testing from the [Huggingface link](https://huggingface.co/datasets/OpenGVLab/NIAH-Video).
+- We place the annotaions of NIAH in `vision_niah/data` and `vision_niah/data_multi`.

 **Haystack Video**

 - Please place the haystack video of the model to be tested into `./xtuner/vision_niah/data/haystack_videos`.
-The gzyz.mkv file used in our testing can be accessed via [this link]().
+The video_haystack.mkv file used in our testing can be accessed via [this link](https://huggingface.co/datasets/OpenGVLab/NIAH-Video).

 ---